KonataDev/LuckyStar-H3/README.md

 [Allwinner H3](https://www.allwinnertech.com/index.php?c=product&a=index&id=47) board with 2GB RAM and 64GB eMMC, **Full OpenSource**.
 We called it `LuckyStar-H3`, it able to run Konata.Core on it effortlessly.

-Compared with the Raspberry Pi, it has outstanding scalability and unparalleled computing power,
+Compared with other SBCs, it has outstanding scalability and nice computing power,
 which is very suitable for Cloud and Edge Computing and Calculation-intensive scenes.

 <image src="./image/overview-front.png" width="400px">